dineshkatta2802/Java-OOPS/Wrapperclass/readme.md

 <h1>⁡⁣⁢⁣Wrapper class⁡</h1>
 Wrapper class is a mechanism in which you can convert objects to Primitive data types and primitive types to Objects.<br>
 The conversion is done using <b>"Auto-boxing and Unboxing"</b> methods.<br>
+All the Wrapper classes are present in Java.lang.package<br>

 <h2>⁡⁣⁢⁣Auto-Boxing:⁡</h2>
 The automatic conversion of primitive datatype to that of the corresponding object type in Java.lang pacakge is called Auto-Boxing.<br>